 The purpose of this course is to allow graduate students to pursue a specialized area of study if that area is not covered by the regular courses.
 S/U (Satisfactory/Unsatisfactory grade only.
 Prerequisites: None.
 (F;S;SS)

 CST 797 - Master's Thesis

 The student will select a research topic that is of special interest and approved by his/her graduate thesis advisor.
 Prerequisites: Advisor Approval.
-(F;S;SS) Note: May be repeated for credit.
-1.000 TO 6.000 Credit hours
+(F;S;SS)

 CST 799 - Continuation/Residency